 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers to file reports of beneficial ownership and changes in beneficial ownership of Wabtec stock.
 Directors and officers must furnish us with copies of these reports.
-Based on these copies and directors' and executive officers' representations we believe all directors and executive officers complied with the requirements of Section 16(a) in 2006.
+Based on these copies and directors' and executive officers' representations we believe all directors and executive officers complied with the requirements of Section 16(a) in 2007, with the exception of charitable gifts of Wabtec stock made by Mr. Kassling that were inadvertently omitted from his Form 5.
+The Form 5 has since been amended to reflect the gifts.